 Many, if not most, manufacturing organizations feel that their ERP production scheduling isn't what it should be.
 Some firms have chosen not to employ their system's production scheduling altogether and have instead managed to forge ahead using manual scheduling methods.

-However, for this article, let's take a look at a more basic set of considerations that are more fundamental in nature and form a basic predicate for effective production scheduling.
+However, for this article, let's take a look at some other considerations that are fundamental in nature and form some of the basic requirements for effective production scheduling.

-Poor in-process quality leads to unplanned scrap and rework events.
+Poor in-process quality often leads to unplanned scrap and rework events.
 Schedule performance therefore suffers accordingly.
 Of course, some level of quality defects can be planned for by setting yield percentages and incorporating buffer time within the schedule to account for such eventualities.
 However, poor manufacturing quality will render any schedule useless once it falls below tolerable levels.
-Strong quality control will enhance and support reliable schedule adherence.
+Strong quality control will enhance and support effective production scheduling.

 3. Reliable Suppliers

 Suppliers must be able to provide materials within planned lead times.
 If suppliers consistently miss their scheduled PO due dates, then the question needs to be asked "why"?
 In some cases, there is something the company can do to help.
 Constant expedites and changing requirements aren't helpful to suppliers' delivery performance.
 Steps must be taken to prevent volatility from being passed downward through the supply chain.

 As with your suppliers, you do not want your customers passing their internal demand volatility on to you.
 In many industries, we can accept that sporadic demand spikes are part of the business.
 Effective demand management policies and scheduling practices can help reduce the negative impact of changing customer demand.

 The video below illustrates the importance of controlling schedule volatility in your supply chain.

 Manufacturing bills of materials (BOMs) must accurately reflect the product structure.
 No production schedule stands a chance if BOMs and part numbers aren't correct.